-In this article: What are the most popular beaches in Hurghada?
-Which are the beaches in Hurghada worth visiting?
-Which are the best beaches in Hurghada?
+In this article: Which are the most popular beaches in Hurghada?
+Which beaches in Hurghada are worth visiting?
+Where are the best beaches in Hurghada?

 - Elysees Dream Beach